nnellans/bicep-guide/README.md

 - Everything in-between is read verbatim
 - Escape characters are NOT not possible inside the string
 - You can NOT include `'''` (three single quotes) inside your multi-line string
-- Bicep does NOT support interpolation inside your multi-line string yet

 ```bicep
 param exampleMultilineParameter string = '''